 Hospital used false profiles

-In Portugal too, the authorities have begun to break down on GDPR breaches.
+In Portugal too, the authorities have begun cracking down on GDPR breaches.
 In July, a hospital received a fine of € 400,000 because of not having control over their personal data security.

-The hospital staff had access to patient data through false profiles, and doctors had unlimited access to patient information beyond what was relevant to their expertise.
-The hospital defends itself by saying that they were only using the healthcare platform provided by the Portuguese Ministry of Health.
+The hospital staff had access to patient data through false profiles.
+In addition, doctors had unlimited access to patient information beyond what was relevant to their expertise.
+The hospital defends itself by saying that they were simply using the healthcare platform provided by the Portuguese Ministry of Health.